-Like many in his field, Alzheimer’s expert Frank LaFerla harbored significant doubts.
+Like many in his field, Alzheimer’s expert Dr. Frank LaFerla harbored significant doubts.

 LaFerla’s willingness to think outside the box was nothing new.